 Reception is best while the orientation is as it is shown in the following picture:

-The ground station antenna should be positioned vertically up, and the radio control (RC) antenna should be positioned horizontally to the left.
+The ground station antenna should be positioned vertically up.
 In case your ground station has two antennas, make sure the second one is oriented horizontally.

 2. Maximize free visual line of sight

 Make sure there is a direct line between the ground data terminal (GDT) and the drone.